-Remote control aircraft or drone of your choice that is age/grade appropriate and compliant with FAA regulations, federal and state laws, and local ordinances.
+Construct or learn to fly a remote-control aircraft or drone of your choice that is age/grade appropriate and compliant with FAA regulations, federal and state laws, and local ordinances.
 This exhibit choice is to include a notebook or poster including how the aircraft/drone was used and aerospace skills learned.
 Displaying the aircraft or drone is optional.
+Other topics could include using "stitching" software to produce an orthomosaic map for a research purpose, identifying Department of Transportation Aeronautical Chart features and explaining how these are important to a drone pilot, how to obtain a drone pilot license, or more.
+If 16 years of age or older, the member could obtain a license by completing and passing the official FFA Part 107 UAV licensing test.